by Jason Wasserman MD PhD FRCPC

 Perineural invasion (PNI) is the process by which cancer cells spread along or around nerves.
 This phenomenon is significant in head and neck cancers, including basal cell adenocarcinoma.
 Cancer cells can travel along the nerve fibres to reach areas beyond the primary tumour site when they invade the perineural spaces.
 Perineural invasion is an important pathological feature because it can indicate a higher risk of local recurrence and can be associated with a more aggressive disease course.
 Symptoms related to perineural invasion may include pain or nerve dysfunction, depending on the nerves involved.

-Lymphovascular invasion (LVI) refers to the presence of cancer cells within the lymphatic system or blood vessels.
-This type of invasion is a critical step in the metastatic spread of cancer, as it allows tumour cells to travel through the lymphatic system or bloodstream to distant sites in the body.
+Lymphovascular invasion (LVI) refers to cancer cells within the lymphatic system or blood vessels.
+This invasion is a critical step in the metastatic spread of cancer, as it allows tumour cells to travel through the lymphatic system or bloodstream to distant sites in the body.
 In basal cell adenocarcinoma, lymphovascular invasion is important in determining the prognosis and guiding treatment decisions.
-The presence of lymphovascular invasion typically suggests a higher likelihood of metastasis, particularly to regional lymph nodes or other organs, which can affect the overall treatment approach and outcome.
+Lymphovascular invasion suggests a higher likelihood of metastasis, particularly to regional lymph nodes or other organs, affecting the overall treatment approach and outcome.

 In pathology, a margin is the edge of tissue removed during tumour surgery.
 The margin status in a pathology report is important as it indicates whether the entire tumour was removed or if some was left behind.
 This information helps determine the need for further treatment.